isabella232/advertising-cloud.en/help/user-guide/planning/ad-formats/in-stream/interactive-pre-roll.md

 * Combines existing pre-roll with rich media that encourages viewers to interact with the unit
 * Drives user interaction and often delivers additional brand or product information inside video player
-* TubeMogul's&nbsp;Innovid partnership&nbsp;provides you access to various interactive elements including survey, store locators, micro site, video length extension, etc.
+* TubeMogul's Innovid partnership provides you access to various interactive elements including survey, store locators, micro site, video length extension, etc.
 * Simple static overlay and sharing buttons can be added at no charge to TubeMogul served ads

 ## Considerations: {#considerations}